openedx/edx-documentation/en_us/shared/building_and_running_chapters/teams/teams_learner_experience.rst

 ***********************************

 On the Teams page in the LMS, learners in your course can browse topics to find a subject that they are interested in working on.

+Learners can sort topics alphabetically by name, or by the number of teams in a topic.

 Within each topic, learners can see whether teams already exist for the topic.

 .. image:: ../../../shared/building_and_running_chapters/Images/Teams_TopicArrowButton.png
   :width: 500
   :alt: On the page showing available topics, one topic has the arrow button
       that takes users to the list of teams within that topic highlighted.

+Learners can sort the list of teams within a topic by teams that showed the most recent activity, or by teams with the most open slots.

-Within each topic, learners can search team descriptions for keywords, to find teams they are interested in joining.
+Within each topic, learners can search teams by keyword, to find teams they are interested in joining.

 .. image:: ../../../shared/building_and_running_chapters/Images/Teams_TopicViewButton.png
   :width: 500